-Brno, Czech Republic – The final list of candidates for Ursula von der Leyen’s European Commission was revealed after weeks of backbreaking negotiations, and final preparations are currently under way to allocate the portfolios to each nominee.
+Brno, Czech Republic – Ursula von der Leyen’s final list of EU Commissioners candidates was revealed after weeks of backbreaking negotiations, and final preparations are currently under way to allocate the portfolios to each nominee.

 As usual, every EU member state gets to pick one candidate for the post of EU Commissioner, with each nominee heading a different key department of the bloc’s executive.
 For example, Cyprus’s nominee will be spearheading the EU’s health policy, while Ireland’s pick will be in charge of trade-related topics and Greek’s candidate will be heading the controversially-named “European way of life” department (which includes the hot button issue of migration).